Homebound Instruction Program

 Dear District 11 Parents and Guardians:

-▪ Students who can attend school part-time do not qualify under this program.
+- Students who can attend school part-time do not qualify for Homebound Instruction

-- Your child’s physician must fill out the remaining portions of the application packet.
-Please note that ONLY a PHYSICIAN’S signature is valid – District 11 does not accept signatures from physician assistants, nurse practitioners, nurses, midwives, or psychologists.
+- signature is valid – District 11 does not accept signatures from physician assistants, nurse practitioners, nurses, midwives, or psychologists.
 The physician MUST be licensed in the State of Colorado.
 The physician MUST list a return-to-school date, even if that date is estimated.

-- Please note that the application must be submitted for each semester that the student will need to be out of school, even if the doctor has indicated his/her approval for the entire school year.
+- A new application must be submitted for each semester that the student will need to be out of school, even if the doctor has indicated his/her approval for the entire school year.

-Tutoring is typically scheduled at the student’s home.
-An adult must be in the home whenever homebound tutoring sessions are scheduled.
+- Tutoring is not scheduled in the student’s home unless medically necessary.
+In the case a tutor is sent into the home, an adult must be in the home whenever homebound tutoring sessions are scheduled.
 If that is not possible, then the tutoring will need to be scheduled at a library or possibly at the nearest District 11 school building.

-If you have questions about the application, please feel free to contact Student Discipline Services at 520-2986, Monday through Friday, 8:00 – 12:00.
+- If you have questions about the application, please feel free to contact the Office of Student Support and Engagement at 520-2998, Monday through Friday, 7:30 - 4:30.